Joxit/docker-registry-ui/README.md

 - `DEFAULT_REGISTRIES`: List of comma separated registry URLs (e.g `http://registry.example.com,http://registry:5000`), available only when `SINGLE_REGISTRY=false`. (default: ` `).
 - `READ_ONLY_REGISTRIES`: Desactivate dialog for remove and add new registries, available only when `SINGLE_REGISTRY=false`. (default: `false`).
 - `SHOW_CATALOG_NB_TAGS`: Show number of tags per images on catalog page.
 This will produce + nb images requests, not recommended on large registries. (default: `false`).
+- `HISTORY_CUSTOM_LABELS`: Expose custom labels in history page, custom labels will be processed like maintainer label.

 There are some examples with [docker-compose](https://docs.docker.com/compose/) and docker-registry-ui as proxy [here](https://github.com/Joxit/docker-registry-ui/tree/main/examples/ui-as-proxy/) or docker-registry-ui as standalone [here](https://github.com/Joxit/docker-registry-ui/tree/main/examples/ui-as-standalone/).